 SUBPART 209.3

-(Removed November 10, 2004)

-SUBPART 209.4--DEBARMENT, SUSPENSION, AND INELIGIBILITY
+SUBPART 209.4 —DEBARMENT, SUSPENSION, AND INELIGIBILITY

-(Revised April 30, 2019)

 209.402 Policy.

 (d) The suspension and debarment procedures in Appendix H are to be followed by all debarring and suspending officials.

 (e) The department or agency shall provide a copy of Appendix H, Debarment and Suspension Procedures, to contractors at the time of their suspension or when they are proposed for debarment, and upon request to other interested parties.